Fellowship in Child & Adolescent Psychiatry at Zucker Hillside Hospital

 - The Sexual Identity Service and Long Island Lambda Clinic

-Our fellows have rotations in other facilities of the Health System, as well as in the community at the Lifeline Center for Child Development, the New York City Children’s Center Queens Campus, and the Board of Cooperative Educational Services of Nassau County, all providing a wide range of child and adolescent mental health services for acute, chronic, mild to severe psychiatric disorders.
+Our fellows have rotations in other facilities of the Health System, as well as in the community at the Lifeline Center for Child Development, the New York City Children’s Center Queens (NYCCC-Q) campus, and the Board of Cooperative Educational Services (BOCES) of Nassau County, all providing a wide range of child and adolescent mental health services for acute, chronic, mild to severe psychiatric disorders.
 The rotations in Child Neurology and Developmental and Behavioral Pediatrics are in nearby satellite clinics of CCMC.

 1st Year Summer Program